jmptrader/encore-cmd/README.md

 encore-cmd is meant to explore a script-like and SSH-based configuration management (CM) tool using a subset of Bash-like syntax.
-It aims to meet the common 80% of use cases that are relevant in CM without the learning curve of Bash or any shell scripting.
-However, if you want to use shell, encore-cmd lets you do that by calling your script in a cmdfile.
+It aims to meet the common 80% of use cases that are relevant in CM using your favorite shell (in this case, it is Bash).
+However, if you want to use other shell, encore-cmd lets you do that by calling your script in a cmdfile.

 It uses a cmdfile akin to Dockerfile syntax.
 However, it only provides a limited functionality since we want to separate configuration management from system administration tasks.